 You can see a complete list of their factories on their website too.
 Along with this, they are also a member of The Leather Working Group (LWG) which "certifies leather manufacturing facilities based on environmental performance in areas such as water and energy use, air emissions and waste.

 Through their partnership with LWG, they source 100% of their leather from gold and silver-rated LWG leather manufacturer".
 I am not a fan of leather, so I'd stick with the Earthwise Collection.

 They also uphold Canopy’s conservation standards which means all wood-based material comes from sustainably managed forests.

 Tom's Corporate Responsibility

 Allbirds are another really popular and mainstream brand that many of us have come to know and love.
 I was first introduced to them a few years back and simply love them.
 Not only do they look good, but they are also unbelievably comfortable.
-Allbirds eco-friendly wool sneakers come in 13 colours and are perfect for men, women and even kids.
+Allbirds eco-friendly wool sneakers come in 13 colors and are perfect for men, women, and even kids.

 Along with their popular sustainable sneakers they also carry flats, slip-ons, high tops, boat shoes, and even socks, you are bound to find something you love.